-To be officially recognized by UNC Asheville and Highsmith Student Union as a student organization, we need you to follow a few policies and guidelines for us.
+To become a Registered Student Organization (RSO), we need you to follow a few policies and guidelines.
 Our goal is to provide every student and student organization the same opportunities by leveling the playing field as much as possible.
-Check out our Student Organization Requirements below:
+Check out our RSO Requirements below:

 Initial Requirements

-- Submit Event Registration forms: Event Registrations must be submitted at least 10 business days before an event in order to reserve space or have the event appear in Rocky Connect.
+• Submit Event Submission forms: Event Submission forms must be submitted in Rocky Connect at least 10 business days before an event in order to reserve space or have the event appear in Rocky Connect.
 Attendance must be taken at events through the Event Check-In app.

-- Campus Commission: Organizations may request funding at the end of each academic year.
-Those organizations must submit a proposed itemized budget detailing estimated expenditures for the following year.
-Organizations will then have an opportunity to present the budget at Campus Commission to the Student Organizations Council.
+• Funding through Campus Commission: RSOs may request funding at the end of each academic year.
+RSOs must submit a proposed itemized budget detailing estimated expenditures for the following year.
+RSOs will then have an opportunity to present their budget proposal at Campus Commission to the Student Organizations Council.
 This timeline will be established at the end of each academic year and emailed to all student organization leaders and advisors.

 Code of Conduct